martinbogo/meshbbs/README.md

 ### 📏 Message Size Limit

 Each message is limited to **230 bytes** (not characters) to mirror Meshtastic text payload constraints.
 Multi-byte UTF-8 characters reduce visible character count.
 Oversized posts are rejected with an error.

+### 🔁 Reliable Delivery & Scheduling (New in 0.9.101)

+MeshBBS now uses a centralized scheduler to coordinate all outgoing traffic, including reliable Direct Message (DM) retries.
+Instead of the writer task periodically scanning for pending retransmissions, each retry is explicitly enqueued with its own wake time under a dedicated `Retry` category.
+This provides:

+* Deterministic pacing honoring `min_send_gap_ms` and fairness between new sends and retries
+* Clear separation between an original send (`OutgoingKind::Normal`) and internally generated retry envelopes (`OutgoingKind::Retry`)
+* Extensible foundation for future per‑category metrics and fairness reporting

+ACK responses are correlated to pending reliable DMs, updating counters for sent / acked / failed and accumulating basic latency statistics (exposed internally; user-facing metrics endpoint forthcoming).
+After the configured backoff schedule (e.g. `[4,8,16]` seconds) exhausts without ACK, the message is marked failed—no busy looping or duplicate scans.

+Additionally, the HELP public broadcast now respects a configurable `help_broadcast_delay_ms` which defers the public notice after sending the private HELP DM reply, reducing rate-limit collisions immediately after a reliable send.

 ## 🏗️ Architecture